ryankrieg/wordpress-base/wp-content/plugins/merge-minify-refresh/readme.txt

 *	Stores Assets in /wp-content/mmr/ folder
 *	Uses last modified date in filename so any changes to JS or CSS automatically get re-processed and downloaded on browser refresh
 *	View status of merge and minify on settings page in WordPress admin
+*	Option to enable http2 server push (thanks to [Daniel Aleksandersen](https://www.slightfuture.com))
+*	Option to enable output buffering for compatability and so footer scripts can be HTTP2 pushed
+*	Ability to turn off minification
+*	Ability to turn off concatination
+*	Ability to manually ignore scripts or css

 == Installation ==